fisothemes/Result-CPP/README.md

 # Result-CPP

-Result-CPP is a lightweight, header-only C++ library that provides a result type for handling success and error states.
+Result-CPP is a lightweight, header-only C++ library for monadic error handling in C++ using a result type.

 ## Features